Saints. It hurt.

 “Is it customary to shout when meeting a large amount of people like this?”
 Jericho interjected.

 Everyone stared at him for a beat.

 Atienna took the opportune moment of silence to step forward with raised hands.
 “Everyone, please calm down.”
 Her voice was gentle, deep, and quiet, reminding Olive of the sound of owls hooting in the quiet of a dead night.
 “This is the first time we’ve been able to talk all together like this so we should try to understand what’s going on, don’t you think?”
-She glanced at Olive and flashed him an sympathetic smile.
-“After we get at least a little bit of an idea about what’s happening then we can move on to our individual issues.
-If that’s alright with everyone?”
+She glanced at Olive and flashed him a sympathetic smile.
+“After we get at least a little bit of an idea about what’s happening, we can then move on to our individual issues.
+If that’s all right with everyone?”